 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) predicted employment growth for exercise physiologists at 11%, or faster-than-average, for the 2014-20124 decade.
-The BLS also reported an annual median salary of $47,010 for these professionals as of May 2015 (www.bls.gov).
-That same year, about half of exercise physiologists were self-employed, and the top paying states were California, Massachusetts, and Arizona.
+The U.S. Bureau of Labor Statistics (BLS) predicted employment growth for exercise physiologists at 10%, or faster-than-average, for the 2018-2028 decade.
+The BLS also reported an annual median salary of $49,270 for these professionals as of May 2018 (www.bls.gov).
+That same year, the top-paying states were California, New York, and Connecticut.

 Clinical exercise physiologists can become board certified through the American Society of Exercise Physiologists, which generally requires the completion of an examination.
 The American College of Sports Medicine also allows professionals in the field to take an examination and become Registered Clinical Exercise Physiologists.
 In both instances, individuals must hold a master's degree in clinical exercise physiology before they can apply.